DealScorerDealScorer

 1. How do customers actually find this shop?

-2. Is there hidden referral concentration?
+3. Is there hidden customer or referral concentration?

-5. What's the long-horizon EV exposure?
+5. What's the long-term EV exposure of this service mix?

 What a Fair Price Looks Like